-Following the medical and behavioral health evaluation, shelter staff will identify and prioritize clients who are in need of immediate medical or psychiatric evaluation or episodic care for clients who do not wish to access community services and care coordinators will ensure individuals are promptly connected to community-based medical and behavioral health service providers as recommended by the evaluations.
+Following the medical and behavioral health evaluation, shelter staff will identify and prioritize clients in need of immediate medical or psychiatric evaluation or episodic care for clients who do not wish to access community services.
+Care coordinators will ensure individuals are promptly connected to community-based medical and behavioral health service providers as recommended by the evaluations.